microsoft/vscode-webview-ui-toolkit/src/panels/README.md

-# VS Code Tabs
+# VS Code Panel

-The `vscode-tabs` component is a web component implementation of a [tab](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles/Tab_Role).
-It is one part of three components that make up a `tabs` component that can interchangably display different content.
+The `vscode-panel` component is a web component implementation of a [tab](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles/Tab_Role).
+It is one part of three components that make up a `panel` component that can interchangably display different content.

 ## Attributes